Organizations work better with Hats. Save time, automate onboarding, and manage permissions across the internet with programmable onchain roles.

 Specifically, current DAO election systems lack:

-Hats Protocol, via our integrations with SnapshotX, Tally, JokeRace, and Decent, offers a better way to conduct elections, fortified with security, permissions, and automation.
+Hats Protocol, via our integrations with Snapshot, Tally, JokeRace, and Decent, offers a better way to conduct elections for councils, committees, and important roles, fortified with security, permissions, and automation.

 Hats enables the following elections use cases: